 Federal Direct Stafford loans are loans that are in the student’s name and can be either subsidized or unsubsidized.

-An unsubsidized loan is not need based.
-The interest is fixed at 6.8%.
+An unsubsidized UG and GR loan is not need based.
+The interest is fixed at 4.53% for UG and 6.08% for GR students for 2019-20.
 The government does not pay the interest while the student is in school.
 The borrower is charged interest from the time the loan is disbursed until it is paid in full.
 The student can choose to pay the interest while in school or defer the interest and have it added to the principal balance.
 As with the subsidized loan, repayment on the principal does not begin until six months after you have graduated, dropped below half-time status, or withdrawn from the college.

-For subsidized and unsubsidized loans whose first disbursement is after July 1, 2013, the lender withholds 1.051% from the borrowed amount for loan origination fees, prior to disbursement.
+For subsidized and unsubsidized loans whose first disbursement is on or after October 1, 2018, the lender withholds 1.062% from the borrowed amount for loan origination fees, prior to disbursement.